 Reflectivity and Translucency

 Reflectivity and translucency play crucial roles in the perception of the Barcelona Pavilion.
-While physically the Pavilion may be constructed of travertine, onyx, glass, steel, and stucco, what shapes the experience of the space is the reflections.
+While physically, the Pavilion may be constructed of travertine, onyx, glass, steel, and stucco, the reflections shape the experience of the space.
 Perhaps these materials were used as a product of the technology and customs of the time, but it is just as likely that Mies chose these highly polished services due solely to their reflectivity.
 This principle is most evident in the polished steel columns, so slender and reflective that they seem to disappear completely.
 The fifth material used in the Pavilion is less apparent – water.
-By lining the pool bottoms with black stone, the pools essentially become large horizontal mirrors, created a plane of symmetry throughout.
+By lining the pool bottoms with black stone, the pools essentially become large horizontal mirrors, creating a plane of symmetry throughout.
 While traveling through the Pavilion and surrounding landscape, the effect is a blurring of inside and outside as the walls are dissolved by their own reflections.
-Upon entering the room the occupant simultaneously sees their reflection leaving it, evoking a feeling of entering a room someone has just left or of chasing their own shadow6.
+Upon entering the room, the occupant simultaneously sees their reflection leaving it, evoking a feeling of entering a room someone has just left or of chasing their own shadow6.

-With many people being familiar with the Pavilion through black and white photographs, the color infused reconstruction shattered their preconceived notions of its appearance.
+With many people being familiar with the Pavilion through black and white photographs, the color-infused reconstruction shattered their preconceived notions of its appearance.
 When viewing the later work of Mies van der Rohe, as well as that of LeCorbusier, and noting their strict white and muted palette, the colorfulness of the Pavilion was deemed less “heroic” than its fellow modern works of architecture.
-The only way to truly understand the Barcelona Pavilion in all aspects, both physical and experiential, is to walk through it as Mies originally intended and personally witness every texture, material, reflection, shadow, and line he carefully crafted2.
+The only way to truly understand the Barcelona Pavilion in all aspects, both physical and experiential, is to walk through it as Mies originally intended so that you can personally witness every texture, material, reflection, shadow, and line he carefully crafted2.

 The Barcelona Pavilion, while beautiful in its simplicity, holds much more complexity than meets the eye.
 In designing the building Mies sought to create a dynamic, rather than static, experience that was active in every dimension.
 From the distinct forms down to the discreet details, each piece plays a role in the perception of the whole.
 Beginning with the site selection and continuing through early sketches and writings it is evident that Mies intended to sculpt a unique, unprecedented experience from the inception of the project.
 The choice and placement of varying materials, the use of differing surface conditions such as reflectivity, translucency, and opacity, and the placement of the furniture and Morgen sculpture work together in order to achieve the phenomenological journey through the Barcelona Pavilion, however fleeting the stay may be.